 This handbook is intended to give information about policies and procedures for the undergraduate program in Biomedical Engineering but it cannot replace discussing your questions with academic advisors.
-Please come to the Department office at Sorenson Molecular Biotechnology Building Suite 3100, Office 3221, or email one of the undergraduate academic advisors: Heather Palmer (Heather,J.Palmer@utah.edu), Kelly Broadhead (Kelly.Broadhead@utah.edu), and Erica Fearnley (Erica.Fearnley@utah.edu) to get answers to questions not answered here.
+Please come to the Department office at Sorenson Molecular Biotechnology Building Suite 3100, Office 3221, or email the UG Operations Director, Dr. Kelly Broadhead (Kelly.Broadhead@utah.edu) or one of the undergraduate academic advisors to get answers to questions not answered here.
 The information in this handbook as well as various downloadable forms are also available online at https://bme.utah.edu.